- Who We Serve

 As a persona, she serves as a stand-in for those customers like her who share common traits and attitudes.
 Essentially, Sasha’s serving as a “straw model” for a customer segment, where one set of characteristics represents the bigger group.
 And while she represents a segment, she is a ‘behavioral archetype’ of an individual customer distilled into the description of a person.

-Sasha is on my mind, because I’ll be using her to help guide the team of customer experience executives and managers I’ll be working with over the next 2 days in one of the journey mapping workshops we run.
+Sasha is on my mind, because I’ll be using her to help guide the team of customer experience executives and managers I’ll be working with over the next two days in one of the journey mapping workshops we run.
 And let’s be clear – Sasha is a critical participant in this workshop.
-Her role is pivotal; to make the target customer clear and easy for everyone to visualize, and help raise understanding to a new level.
+Her role is pivotal; to make the target customer clear and easy for everyone to visualize, and help raise customer experience understanding to a new level.

 The power of personas

-Widely used in UX (User Experience) design for years, personas have been an increasingly important part of CX (customer experience) design over the last decade.
+Widely used in UX (User Experience) design for years, personas have been an increasingly important part of CX design over the last decade.
 Essentially, personas have become a standard for customer and user-centered design processes of all kinds – across multiple industries and for a wide-range of objectives, and with good reason.